wcerny/DELVE6_Paper/README.md

 ## Setup Instructions

-To be able to re-generate the figures and results from the paper, you will need to (1) download dependencies via the provided conda environment file, and (2) download the MCMC chains.
+To be able to re-generate the figures and results from the paper, you will need to (1) download and activate the provided conda (Python) environment file, (2) download the MCMC chains,

 ## Dependencies and Other Software: